Where did the World Wide dream go?

 If you want something done right, do it yourself

 It’s unlikely that government involvement will lead to the kind of internet that we deserve.
 As with any movement rooted in social, political or economical progress, people are the answer.
-An internet powered by and for the people is the next step of its evolution.
+So what does all this have to do with a VPN connection?
+An internet powered by and for the people is the next step of the evolution of the internet.

 Everyday internet users – just like you – can fight unethical censorship and surveillance.
 Decentralised technologies are designed specifically for this purpose.
 Through them, we can restore the internet to its former glory, where no one owns or controls it, and users can roam freely.